konmik/Phlux/README.md

 applying different graphical filters on them the same time).
 But I had tons of problems caused by mutable variables flying everywhere around.

+### Lifecycle goals

+One of Phlux purposes is to eliminate the need in lifecycle handling.
+All excessive lifecycle events have been replaced by the generalization of three.
+Once created, the view state will be persisted and restores automatically, so developers will be freed of dealing with configuration changes and process restorations.
+You will rarely need most of lifecycle methods.

+Activity will have just `onCreate`, `onScopeCreated` and `onUpdate` methods.
+During `onCreate` you will need to initialize the usual activity visual parts and UI callbacks, `onScopeCreated` is the place where you start background tasks for the first time (they will be auto-connected and restarted automatically), and `onUpdate` is where you're updating your activity from the activity state.

 ### Data requirements

 Most data in a Phlux application must implement `Parcelable` interface.